 - Tom Baker often says in interviews that the Doctor in Doctor Who is "not an acting role" as the Doctor's character never changes that much - "he'll never turn towards evil, he'll never become interested in romancenote ...".
 Of course, this isn't quite true - the Doctor certainly changes a lot over time, in as literal a manner as possible - but within those incarnations, some Doctors develop, some remain relatively static, some remain static for as long as possible before slowly developing into someone contemptible just in time for a regeneration, and some change inorganically between several mostly-static archetypes as soon as a new producer is brought in.
 Tom Baker's Doctor was something of the last one.

 - BIONICLE has many due to its Loads and Loads of Characters, but Onua and Pohatu stand out in particular, as they're the two main characters who've been around for the line's entirety yet still haven't changed much.
 Onua's the wise and solemn but incredibly badass kind of guy, and Pohatu's a perpetually optimistic friend-to-everyone, so their only roles are complementing their other four teammates and soothing the tension between them if need be, with Onua at times doing tasks that the others can't bring themselves to do.

-- Final Fantasy VI has Edgar Figaro, why does he never change?
+- Final Fantasy VI has Edgar Figaro, whose contribution to the story is notable, but doesn't include much in the way of a personal arc.
+Why does he never change?
 Because he already has his act together by the time we first meet him.

 - Asch in Tales of the Abyss.
 This is in sharp contrast to Luke (significant because Luke is a clone of Asch), who goes through many stages of Character Development.